 It’s not a surprise that Cruz de Malta Tradicional is the favorite yerba mate of many people, because it manages to deliver on all fronts.
 Rich and interesting taste profile, surprising and unique finish and one of the longest drinking durations of any yerba mate on the market — Cruz de Malta Tradicional is a true gem that beats every other mate when prepared correctly.

 I would describe the aroma of this yerba mate as very vegetal with a little sourness.
 Floral notes and a very unique smell of dried berries — it almost doesn’t smell like yerba mate at all!

-Cruz De Malta Tradicional is a traditional Argentine con palo yerba mate and the cut of it reflects that.
-The leaves are grinded unevenly, so you can see huge coarsely cut chunks along with small pieces.
+Cruz de Malta Tradicional is a traditional Argentine con palo yerba mate and the cut of it reflects that.
+The leaves are ground unevenly, so you can see huge coarsely cut chunks along with small pieces.
 The amount of stems is medium as well as their size.
-Good amount of powder rounds up interesting cut of this mate.
+Good amount of powder rounds up interesting cut of this yerba mate.

 Unfortunately, I wasn’t able to find any official information about the process of drying and aging Cruz de Malta Tradicional.
 That would be interesting to know, because it has a very pretty kaleidoscope of different shades of green — from dark and almost brown to light and bright.

 What’s interesting about the preparation process of this mate is the temperature of the water.
 On the package manufacturer recommends to use 70°C - 80°C / 160°F - 175°F water, but I have to disagree with them.
 I found that even 70°C water ‘burns’ and destroys subtle flavors of Cruz de Malta Tradicional and trust me, you don’t want to miss those!
 In my experience 60°C - 65°C / 140°F - 150°F is ideal for this mate.